 I wake with a groan and sit on the edge of the bed.
-“My god, it can’t be true,” I say, not referring to another dream but to the fact that I have been drinking again.
+“My god, it can’t be true,” I say, not referring to another dream but to the fact that I have been drinking again after 28 years of sobriety.
 Horror fills me, the nightmare seems real.
 The feeling, physical and mental, sit with such astonishing reality that I’m convinced I have been guzzling like I used to.
 My heart sinks and I can feel my shoulders droop.
 Despair washes over me.
 I suffer “pitiful and incomprehensible demoralization.”
 (Alcoholics Anonymous, 30) I’m filled with dread.
 How could I have done this?
 Everything was fine.
 I blew it after all this time.
 My life is ruined.

 I put my hand to my mouth and smell my own breath.
 Only then am I swayed to believe that I have only had another nightmare.
 I feel a kind of peace and slowly move toward the bathroom.
 I turn on the light to get a look at myself in the mirror.